coryandrewtaylor/CalledYouFriends/README.md

-# "I Have Called You Friends"
-## Social Networks and Characterization in the Gospels
+# "I Have Called You Friends": Social Networks and Characterization in the Gospels